wazuh/wazuh-documentation/source/user-manual/hardware-specs/minimum_specs.rst

 ---------------------

-Most significant values of consumption are shown in the following table:
+Most significant values of consumption are shown in the following table (The specifications of the machine used are 1 processor at 3.0 GHz and 1 GB of memory):

 +-------------------------------+---------------+---------------------+----------------+-----------------------+
 | Type                          | Low (5 EPS)   | Medium (20 EPS)     | High (60 EPS)  | Very high (> 500 EPS) |